-The stroke affected Alison’s ability and balance, and she experienced some paralysis on her right side.
+The stroke affected Alison’s ability and balance, and she experience some paralysis on her right side.
 She was kept in hospital for two weeks.
 “I kept asking if I needed to be there, because I would go to the occupational therapist in the morning and then sit all day.
 I was really glad of the TVs because I watched quiz shows the whole time!”
 When she was finally allowed home, it was the day of the Royal Wedding – but Alison wasn’t interested.
 “I just wanted to get home and watch football!”

 While Alison was glad to get home, she felt maybe she’d left hospital too soon.
 She was set up with a care package and occupational therapy.
 “I couldn’t turn over in bed, and I had to get help from the carers, such as getting washed.
 The carers were really nice, but I hated that.
 I couldn’t wait to be able to do it myself.”

 Alison attended a course of PREP with NICHS, and then another.
 “It was amazing the difference it made,” she says.
 Being sporty and very competitive, she found the exercises were great for her and helped her to push herself and gain strength.
 It was the small things that stroke had taken away that Alison missed most – and so she worked hard and pushed herself, and over time, she has made leaps and bounds in her recovery.